fast-ide/fast-ide/README.md

 > 3. Ability to fast develop anywhere and on anything

 For the third thing we created the **Fast IDE**<br/>
+We believe that development tools should be available to everyone and therefore free of charge ✌️

-We've taken tools that have been proven for decades and added cool new features and integrated them into a single solution 🌟
+We've taken tools that have been proven for decades and <br/>
+added cool new features and integrated them into a single solution 🌟

 <img src="https://raw.githubusercontent.com/fast-ide/fast-ide/master/preview.png"/>